Dip-Ghosh/QR-code-generator/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Dip Ghosh via(mailto:dipghosh638@gmail.com).
+If you discover a security vulnerability, please send an e-mail to Dip Ghosh via( mailto:dipghosh638@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License